-Other derived parameters The average proportion of individuals detected and the associated uncertainty were obtained by dividing the number of individuals detected through NGS sampling (Table A.1) by the abundance estimates and their associated credible intervals, respectively.
+Other derived parameters The average proportion of individuals detected and the associated uncertainty were obtained by dividing the number of individuals detected through NGS sampling (Table A.1) by the abundance estimates and their associated credible intervals (Table A.3), respectively.
+The numbers of bears detected in Norway that could be attributed to other countries were obtained by summing the number of individuals detected in Norway that had their activity center located in Sweden, Finland or Russia for each iteration of the MCMC chains.
+With this procedure, we were able to generate posterior distributions of the number of individuals detected in Norway that could be attributed to neighbouring countries, from which the mean and 95% credible intervals could be extracted.
+The proportion of the individuals detected in Norway that could be attributed to each country was then obtained by dividing these numbers by the total number of individuals detected through NGS sampling.
 We derived the proportion of females in the population and the associated uncertainty by dividing the posterior distribution representing the number of females by the combined abundance estimate for males and females (Table A.1).
 Yearly population growth rates were calculated as $\lambda_t = N{t+1}/N_t$ .

 Focus on uncertainty Although we reported median (or mean for abundance; see above) estimates for all parameters in the tables, we intentionally focused the main results of this report on the 95% credible interval limits of the estimates.
-We did so with the aim of drawing the reader's attention to the uncertainty around population size estimates, rather than a single point estimate (Milleret et al., 2022b).
+We did so with the aim of drawing the reader's attention to the uncertainty around population size estimates, rather than a single point estimate (Milleret et al., 2022c).